 The school adopts CCSS in English and Math, and NGSS in Science.
-Standard based curriculum is not only content based but is based on improving students’ skills and knowledge at the same time.
+The standard-based curriculum is not only content based but is based on improving students’ skills and knowledge at the same time.
 It provides an overall development of the personality of the student.
-The curriculum has a clear rationale aligned to the school, Emirate and national visions.
+The curriculum has a clear rationale aligned with the school, Emirate and national visions.

 The curriculum is broad and includes a good balance of supplementary and enriched curriculum.
 It is powered by enriched content and skills that support students to achieve and make better progress when do learning tasks.
 The school conducts regular reviews of its curriculum in relation to students’ achievements, aspirations, and Emirate and national priorities.

-As for the Arabic subjects, United School adopts MOE standards that enriches the content by skills based curriculum in order to provide more opportunities for students to learn according to their abilities and needs.
-Students enjoy working in groups in Arabic and English lessons when asking them to write for comprehension and demonstrate their understanding by role playing in class.
+As for the Arabic subjects, United School adopts MOE standards that enrich the content skills-based curriculum in order to provide more opportunities for students to learn according to their abilities and needs.
+Students enjoy working in groups in Arabic and English lessons when asking them to write for comprehension and demonstrate their understanding by role-playing in class.

 It is relevant, comprehensive, and promotes innovation and challenge.
-It is highly effective in developing a balance of knowledge, skills and understanding.
-In math and science students work in project based approach and they link their understanding with real life scenarios as- possible.
+It is highly effective in developing a balance of knowledge, skills, and understanding.
+In math and science, students work in a project-based approach and they link their understanding with real-life scenarios as possible.

-Cross-curricular links are innovatively planned, managed well to significantly enhance students’ transfer of learning between different subjects.
+Cross-curricular links are innovatively planned and managed well to significantly enhance students’ transfer of learning between different subjects.
 All teachers need to prepare at least one integrated lesson with another subject.

-The development of students’ ability to learn independently and make presentation of lessons is more consistent.
+The development of students’ ability to learn independently and make presentations of lessons is more consistent.
 Some subjects, including English and Science, offer more opportunities to undertake research and fact-finding than others.

-Teaching styles focus on achieving the learning outcomes and how to make students well engaged in their learning.
-Critical thinking is a common feature in all classrooms, problem solving and innovation are observed in all sections and independent learning is a target for all students.
+Teaching styles focus on achieving learning outcomes and how to make students well-engaged in their learning.
+Critical thinking is a common feature in all classrooms, problem-solving and innovation are observed in all sections and independent learning is a target for all students.

 The school has a clearly defined assessment policy.
 Formative and Summative Assessments are conducted as per the school policy.
-Most of the teachers implement Assessment for Learning (AfL) strategies to actively involve learners in questioning and self-assessment to deepen their understanding and further increase enjoyment of learning.
+Most of teachers implement Assessment for Learning (AfL) strategies to actively involve learners in questioning and self-assessment to deepen their understanding and further increase their enjoyment of learning.

 The students also take the MAP to be able to benchmark their performance internationally through a standardized test.

-Apart from these formal kinds of assessments there are informal ones happening through the year like impromptu debates, discussions, role plays, public speaking, quizzes.
-Students of grade 12 now take the EmSAT as a formal test for admission in local universities.
+Apart from these formal kinds of assessments, there are informal ones happening throughout the year like impromptu debates, discussions, role plays, public speaking, quizzes.
+Students of grade 12 now take the EmSAT as a formal test for admission to local universities.